hiblaphp/event-loop/README.md

 ---

-### Fibers are stackful — unlike generators
+### Fibers are stackful, unlike generators

-PHP generators can also pause and resume, but they are stackless — a generator can only suspend from the top level of its own body.
+PHP generators can also pause and resume, but they are stackless: a generator can only suspend from the top level of its own body.
 It cannot suspend from inside a function it called.
 Every layer in the call stack that wants to participate in suspension must itself be a generator and explicitly propagate the yield upward.

 Fibers have no such restriction.
-A Fiber is stackful — it owns its own full call stack, and `Fiber::suspend()` can be called from anywhere within that stack, no matter how deeply nested.
+A Fiber is stackful, meaning it owns its own full call stack, and `Fiber::suspend()` can be called from anywhere within that stack, no matter how deeply nested.
 None of the intermediate callers need to know or care that a suspension happened:
 ```php